 frequently asked questions

-Speech Therapy Consultants is currently in network with Horizon (BCBS), Cigna PPO/Open Access Plus Plans, and Aetna.
+Speech Therapy Consultants is currently in network with the following commercial insurance plans: Horizon (BCBS), Cigna, and Aetna.
 We also accept Anthem Blue Card plans.

 Clients are responsible for all costs/fees that any third-party payer (insurance company, etc.) does not cover.
 In the event that a third-party payer source determines that rendered therapy services are “not covered” or otherwise denied, the client will be responsible for all outstanding charges.

 We are considered an "out of network" provider for all other insurance plans.
 If you have out-of-network benefits, you may be able to seek reimbursement from your insurance company.
 Clients are provided with a superbill to submit to their insurance company.
 The superbill outlines services rendered and the amount charged and paid.
 Speech Therapy Consultants makes no guarantees concerning coverage of therapy services.
 Clients are responsible for checking out-of-network benefits prior to beginning therapy and submitting superbills.

 Services are provided in our centrally located Highland Park clinic.
 Our office is located right off of River Road, minutes from Piscataway and downtown New Brunswick.
 We are located within close proximity to the towns of Edison, New Brunswick, Piscataway, Somerset, East Brunswick, Milltown, Sayreville, South River, South Plainfield, North Brunswick, and Metuchen.
 Our clinic is within a short driving distance of Bound Brook, Middlesex, Woodbridge, South Brunswick, and Old Bridge.
 We also offer teletherapy sessions, for clients who would like services from the comfort of home.

 DO YOU TREAT PEDIATRIC CLIENTS OR ADULT CLIENTS?